-4.1 LEA sits between two major international airports, Leeds Bradford Airport (LBA) to the northwest and Doncaster Sheffield Airport (DSA) to the southeast.
-Both are surrounded by controlled airspace and manoeuvre traffic using radar control.
-Letters of Agreement (LoA) have been developed with these Air Traffic Units.
-(See separate file) Additionally, aviation activity takes place at the following locations, in the vicinity of the approaches, and LoAs have been agreed/drafted.
+4.1 LEA is situated in Class G airspace southeast of Leeds Bradford Airport (LBA) which is surrounded by controlled airspace and manoeuvres traffic using radar control.
+A Letter-of Agreement (LoA) has been developed with them.
+(See files supplied under separate cover).
+Additionally, aviation activity takes place at the following locations, in the vicinity of the approaches, and LoAs have been agreed/drafted.

 Name of Stakeholder Status

 Leeds Bradford Airport Signed and agreed

-Doncaster Sheffield Airport Signed and agreed

 Sherburn Aero Club Signed and agreed

 National Police Air Service Signed and agreed

 Yorkshire Air Ambulance Signed and agreed

 Garforth Airstrip Signed and agreed

 Elvington Aerodrome Draft agreed

-- 4.2 To the east, Breighton and Full Sutton airfields declined to engage in the development of LoAs; however, the Risk Assessment of Mid Air Collision occurring whilst an aircraft was inbound to LEA on an RNP IAP did not identify that an LoA with either of these airfields was required as a mitigation.
-(See Appendix 5) - 4.3 As part of the extensive engagement activities draft LoAs have been produced with the local gliding stakeholders.
+- 4.2 Humberside Airport (HUY) provides a lower airspace radar service (LARS) within a 30-mile radius.
+This covers the approach to the runway 24 IAF for traffic arriving in a quadrant from the east to east southeast. - 4.3 To the east, Breighton and Full Sutton airfields declined to engage in the development of LoAs; however, the Risk Assessment of Mid Air Collision (MAC) occurring whilst an aircraft was inbound to LEA on an RNP IAP did not identify that an LoA with either of these airfields was required as a mitigation.
+(See Appendix 5) - As part of the extensive engagement activities draft LoAs have been produced with the local gliding stakeholders.
 During the engagement several modifications were made to the procedures at the request of those stakeholders.
 Currently4 the glider stakeholders do not wish to develop LoAs further.
+However, LEA will abide by those parts of the agreements concerning pre-notification of slots and providing appropriate briefing materials to the clubs and making 'blind transmissions' on the agreed frequency.